PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/view-attribute.md

 - Select all/Unselect all: this button will select/unselect all the checkboxes at the beginning of each row of the listing.
 - Delete selected: This button will delete the selected attributes.
 After clicking on "Delete selected", a modal with the title "Delete selection" is opened asking to confirm or cancel the action: "Are you sure you want to delete the selected item(s)?"
 (See issue [#14462](https://github.com/PrestaShop/PrestaShop/issues/14462)).
 The action can be canceled by clicking on the cross or on the cancel button.
-After clicking on "Delete" button, the selected feature values are deleted, a successful message is displayed "The selection has been successfully deleted."
+After clicking on "Delete" button, the selected attribute values are deleted, a successful message is displayed "The selection has been successfully deleted."

 ## Columns